barumau/pandunia/suomi/pandunia-suomi.md

 ## A

-a sababe de - koska (johdosta, takia)
 a - luona (-lla, -ssa)
-a zay den - tänään
+a danke de - ansiosta
 a ke - missä?
 a le - siellä (tuolla)
 a nove - äsken (vasta, juuri)
+a sababe de - koska (johdosta, takia)
 a sube - alla
+a zay den - tänään
 abe - pois
 abete - pihta (jalokuusi)
 able - voida (osata, pystyä)